 Differentiating between your Total T and free testosterone levels is a key part of understanding how T works in your body as well as how to optimize your health.

-Testosterone tests like the at-home analysis from Hone measure both Total T and free T. Physicians analyze both biomarkers to determine whether your hormones are balanced, but free testosterone is particularly helpful to measure, especially if you are experiencing symptoms associated with low T.
+Testosterone tests like the at-home analysis from Hone measure both Total T and free T. Physicians analyze these biomarkers, along with others, to determine whether your hormones are balanced, but free testosterone (sometimes called bioavailable testosterone) is particularly helpful to measure, especially if you are experiencing symptoms associated with low T.

 Total T is the total amount of testosterone, measured in nanograms per deciliter (ng/dL) of blood, in your body.
-Most of the testosterone in your body is what’s called “bound,” explains family physician Nick Dahl, D.O., who treats men with low T.
+Most of the testosterone in your body is what’s called “bound,” explains family physician Nick Dahl, D.O., who treats men with low Testosterone (hypogonadism).